Upper Arm Lift Washington DC

 - Individuals committed to leading a healthy lifestyle of proper nutrition and fitness

 An arm lift is a safe and satisfying procedure that can greatly improve the appearance of your upper arm.
-The procedure begins with an incision placed in the inside of the upper arm.
+The procedure begins with an incision placed on the inside of the upper arm.
 The incision may extend from the underarm to the elbow, or be more limited in length.
 Incision length and pattern depend on the amount and location of excess skin to be removed, as well as the preferences and surgical judgment of Dr. Baker.

 If fat will be reduced during your arm lift, it will be excised or treated with liposuction techniques.
 The underlying supportive tissues are tightened and reshaped with internal sutures.
-Overlying skin is then smoothed over the new contour of your arm, with excess skin reduced.
+The overlying skin is then smoothed over the new contour of your arm, with excess skin reduced.
 Your incisions will be closed with absorbable sutures.

-The trade off to an improved body contour and image through an arm lift is a resulting scar on the inside portion of your upper arm.
+The trade-off to an improved body contour and image through an arm lift is a resulting scar on the inside portion of your upper arm.
 In addition, uneven contours can develop in the arm after surgery.
 In some cases, skin elasticity is so poor that relapse of the skin is possible.